-- Use DHCP click this radio button to enable the dynamic host configuration protocol (DHCP) for the device. - Not Use DHCP click this radio button to disable the dynamic host configuration protocol (DHCP) for this device. - IP Address specify an IP address for the device. - Subnet specify a subnet address for the device. - Gateway specify a network gateway. - Max Conn. specify the maximum number of connections to allow.
+- LAN Type: Select a type of LAN connection from the drop-down list (Disable, or Ethernet). - Port: Specify a port to use for the device. - IΡ - Use DHCP: Click this radio button to enable the dynamic host configuration protocol (DHCP) for the device. - Not Use DHCP: Click this radio button to disable the dynamic host configuration protocol (DHCP) for this device. - IP Address: Specify an IP address for the device.

+- Subnet: Specify a subnet address for the device. - Gateway: Specify a network gateway. - Max Conn.: Specify the maximum number of connections to allow.

-- Use click this radio button to enable the server mode. - Not use click this radio button do disable server settings. - IP Address specify an IP address for the BioStar server. - Server Port specify the port used to connect to the server. - Time sync with Server check this box to synchronize the device time with the time maintained at the server.
+- Use: Click this radio button to enable the server mode. - Not use: Click this radio button do disable server settings. - IP Address: Specify an IP address for the BioStar server. - Server Port: Specify the port used to connect to the server. - Time sync with Server: Check this box to synchronize the device' time with the server.
+The device polls for a time change on the server every one hour and its time will be synchronized with the server when the device's time and the server's time differ by more than 5 seconds.